Chihyuan99/spring-boot-security-customlogin-register-dbauth/README.md

 ## DEMO
  The application is be available at [http://localhost:9090/welcome](http://localhost:9090/welcome)
-### 1. The welcome page is secured, ask for user login, the login page is customized
+### 1. The welcome page is secured, ask for user login, and the login page is customized
 <img src="images/1.png" width="90%">

 ### 2. Registration, able to select user role